-Top 5 Times When Dog The Bounty Hunter’s Wife Beth Chapman Won Over The Internet
+Top 5 Times Dog The Bounty Hunter’s Wife Beth Chapman Won Over The Internet

 Dog the Bounty Hunter and his wife Beth Chapman were dealt a heavy blow last year when the family learned that Beth’s throat cancer had returned.

 Doctors discovered the cancer during an emergency surgery in November of 2018 and, ever since then, the fierce bounty hunter has been struggling to fight the disease.
-Beth has undergone chemotherapy, as well as an array of alternative treatments – trying everything under the sun in order to save her life.
+Beth has undergone chemotherapy, as well as an array of alternative treatments, trying everything under the sun in order to save her life.

 These last few months have been extremely trying for Dog and his wife.
 Amid the cancer battle, the couple suffered a heartbreaking loss when their treasured dog LBJ passed away at the end of January following a difficult surgery, as reported by the Inquisitr at the time.